tghosth/swf_json_csrf/README.md

 3. Does it possible to craft custom headers like X-Requested-With, Origin or Referrer?

- Answer: no. Still, if you will find other bug, for example, CRLF Injection, you can chain it with this CSRF trick.
+ Answer: no (it was possible in the past, but not now).
+Still, if you will find other bug, for example, CRLF Injection, you can chain it with this CSRF trick.

 ## Commits, PRs and bug reports are welcome!